usdot-jpo-ode/wzdx/spec-content/objects/Lane.md

 # Lane Object
 The `Lane` object describes an individual lane on the roadway within a road event.

-This object is also used in the [TDx RoadRestrictionFeed](https://github.com/usdot-jpo-ode/TDx/blob/main/spec-content/objects/RoadRestrictionFeed.md).

 ## Properties
 Name | Type | Description | Conformance | Notes
 --- | --- | --- | --- | ---